gyselax/gyselalibxx/src/multipatch/connectivity/README.md

 We check then for each patch if the logical coordinate is on a rectangular logical patch $\hat{\Omega}^{(i)}$, i.e. if $`(\mathcal{F})^{-1}(x)\in\hat{\Omega}^{(i)}`$.

-The global analytically invertible mappings implemented are child class of `AnalyticalInvertibleCurvilinear2DToCartesian`.

 #### Onion shape geometry
 We call "onion" shape geometry a disk-like patch surrounded by concentric ring-like patches.
 The patches are defined on the same dimensions `R` and `Theta`.